sEhBeAlNuAhYaA/Arduino_controlled_Cloud_Storage/README.md

     * Methods for registration users in net cloud-client;
     * Methods for manipulate with user data(password and login)
     * Creating data base class to communicate with DB storage
-        *  Ecrypting password by hash function;
+        *  Encrypting password by hash function;
         *  Store hash of password;
         *  Compare inputed password with stored hash in DB of users;
-        *  Proccecing errors with DB(no user in db, wrong password);
+        *  Processing errors with DB(no user in db, wrong password);
         *  Add and delete users data(may be a user-admin, that has root to operate with whole users data);
-    * Catching diferent ruquests from users and send necessary of those, to electronic part(Arduino) by USB, and another use for operate with authetification and data sending;
+    * Catching diferent requests from users and send necessary of those, to electronic part(Arduino) by USB, and another use for operate with authentification and data sending;
     * Some additional functions.